Enjoy a dose of Robinson Crusoe style, with little luxurious touches to make your stay comfortable

 Meals are served at the main dining deck, where you can enjoy panoramic views over the beach, or at the privacy of your private terrace.
 Menus are designed daily around the freshest local produce and whatever the fishermen have caught that day.

-Whether you are here to relax and enjoy the sea breeze and great hospitality, or prefer a more active vacation, there are options for you.
+Whether you are here to relax and enjoy the sea breeze and great hospitality, or prefer a more active holiday, there are options for you.
 Arrange a massage treatment to ease away the tensions of your long haul flight, or from bumping around on safari.
-Or spend your time taking in water sports such as waterskiing, kayaking and snorkeling.
+Or spend your time taking in water sports such as waterskiing, kayaking and snorkelling.
 A guide can take you on a tour of UNESCO World Heritage Site Lamu Town, mingling with street vendors and donkey carts.

 There are six rooms, each unique in its design and making the most of natural materials.
 Furniture is carved from local wood, and roofs are made with traditional makuti thatch.
-The kabanas are dotted around the sand dune to maximize privacy and birds flit between the tropical trees and shrubs.
+The kabanas are dotted around the sand dune to maximise privacy and birds flit between the tropical trees and shrubs.